Orkestra-Tech/orkestra/docs/src/main/tut/plugins.md

 Let's try to integrate with Slack.
 If I Google "slack scala" and hit "I'm feeling lucky" I end up on this Slack client [https://github.com/gilbertw1/slack-scala-client](https://github.com/gilbertw1/slack-scala-client).
 So it seems that someone already wrote a Slack plugin for Orchestra even before Orchestra was born!
-Lets add the dependency to `build.sbt`:
+Let's add the dependency to `build.sbt`:
 ```scala
 libraryDependencies += "com.github.gilbertw1" %% "slack-scala-client" % "Slack client version"
 ```